Scuba Gear

 Pockets.

-when flying to dive sites on dive trips.
+over to when flying to dive sites on dive trips.

 An OMS Stainless Steel Single Cylinder Adaptor Plate